Xqua/ConferenceNotes/_posts/2017-06-13-Barbara-Beltz.md

 * Goes along with the recent data on mammals that show very limited self renewing capacity of neural stem cells.
   * And potential link with the hematopoietic lineage

-wild paper: Eva Mezey Barabara Crain 2003 Found that bone marrow transplant give rise to neurons in humans.
+wild paper: [Eva Mezey, Barabara Crain 2003](https://www.ncbi.nlm.nih.gov/pubmed/12538864) Found that bone marrow transplant give rise to neurons in humans.